• Skip to primary navigation

 • How to use BBQ dry rub on Ribs?

-• ❄️Storage of dry rub
+• โ„๏ธStorage of dry rub

-• 📖BBQ Recipes
+• ๐Ÿ“–Memphis BBQ Recipes

 Blue ribbon divider used for visual effect

-• This recipe is all about ratios of various spices to sugar and salt.
-So you can easily produce your own "signature dry rub."
+This recipe is all about ratios of various spices to sugar and salt.
+So you can quickly produce your own "signature dry rub."
+It stores well for six months, so make a large batch at the beginning of grill season.

-👨🍳How to Make This Dry Rub (8:3:1:1)
+๐Ÿ‘จโ€๐ŸณHow to Make This Dry Rub (8:3:1:1)

-1. This dry rub recipe is all about the ratio of 8:3:1:1 of the ingredients.
+1. This dry rub recipe is about the ratio of 8:3:1:1 of the ingredients.
 There are 8 parts of sugar, 3 parts of salt, and 2 parts (the 1:1) of various other spices, with no more than half of this last part being a single seasoning.

-2. The "8" is brown sugar—usually dark brown sugar, which has more flavor due to more molasses.
+2. The "8" is brown sugarโ€”usually dark brown sugar, which has more flavor due to more molasses.

 4. That last part (1:1) can be a little tricky.
 Those "1"s can be divided.
 The first "1" is usually all chili powder and sometimes smoked paprika.
 This "1" may be divided using a 50/50 split of chili powder and paprika or bring other spices into this part.